 Jury commission meetings take place in the Jury Assembly Room in the Jefferson Parish General Government Building 200 Derbigny St. Gretna LA, where jurors report for jury duty.
 The meetings are open to the public, and any prospective juror or member of the public may have access to any meeting upon notice/request directed to staff in the Jury Assembly Room.

 The stand-by system has been successful in reducing costs to the justice system.
 Often, cases are settled or continued in advance of a trial date.
-With the stand-by system, the clerk may make adjustments to the size of the pool based on court activity, saving civil litigants and the taxpayer the cost of juror salaries and mileage.
+With the stand-by system, the clerk may make adjustments to the size of the pool based on court activity, saving civil litigants and, in the case of criminal trials, the taxpayer, the cost of juror compensation for attendance and mileage.

 If you have been called for jury service and have questions, visit the frequently-asked questions (FAQ) section of this website.
 If you remain uncertain, please feel free to contact us at 364-2919 or 364-2968.
 You may also download a copy of our JUROR HANDBOOK.

-1. In this con, someone calls pretending to be a court official who threateningly says a warrant has been issued for your arrest because you didn’t show up for jury duty.
+Someone posing as a court official, such as a ‘jury coordinator’, might call and say that a warrant has been issued for your arrest because you did not appear for jury service.
 The caller claims to be a jury coordinator.
 If you protest that you never received a summons for jury duty, the scammer asks you for your Social Security number and date of birth so he or she can verify the information and cancel the arrest warrant.
 Sometimes they even ask for credit card numbers.
-Give out any of this information and bingo!
-Your identity just got stolen.
+If you share any of that information, your identity will be stolen.
 The scam has been reported so far in 11 states, including Oklahoma, Illinois, and Colorado.
-This (scam) is particularly insidious because they use intimidation over the phone to try and bully people into giving information by pretending they’re with the court system.

-The FBI and the federal court system have issued nationwide alerts on their websites, warning consumers about the fraud.
 The Clerk of Court’s Office will NEVER ask for personal information over the telephone.
 Do NOT give out personal information over the telephone.
-Check it out here: http://www.snopes.com/crime/fraud/juryduty.asp